Azure/LogicAppsUX/apps/logic-apps-ux-docs/docs/intro.md

 # Getting Started

 Welcome to the LogicApps UX documentation!
 This guide will help new engineers set up and navigate the project.
 Make sure to follow the steps below to ensure a smooth setup process.
+You can find the details about Power Automate Designer Community Contribution at the end of this doc.

 ## Prerequisites